 This is what I heard him say to me on the day of my 2021 physical exam.

 “Miss Louise, I went to yoga classes regularly for about a year and a half and eventually quit because I didn’t find I was ‘getting anything’ from the instruction.”

-“I just got so sick and tired of being instructed by some flexible bendy super in shape younger woman in spandex.
+“I just got so sick and tired of being instructed by the flexible bendy yoga teacher.
 Those classes moved too fast for me and left me feeling defeated and like an outsider.
-I did find a male instructor who had a little more time for me than the young woman.
-At that point I just said, screw it, so I went right to the front of the class and set up right next to the teacher in order to get the best instruction possible.
+I did find an instructor who had a little more time for me.
+At that point I just said, screw it, so I went to the front of the class and set up right next to the teacher in order to get the best instruction possible.
 It occurs to me that over time he didn’t appreciate my attendance.
 I stopped going to class.
 I originally went because I made a promise [to Norman] that I would try yoga and I would like to do this, but I just didn’t feel right there.”